thkoch2001/tvlfyi_depot/docs/REVIEWS.md

 ## Submitting changes via email

-You can submit a patch via email to `depot@tazj.in` and it will be added to Gerrit by a contributor.
+You can submit a patch via email to `depot@tvl.su` and it will be added to Gerrit by a contributor.

 Create an appropriate commit locally and send it us using either of these options: